How to choose a puppy from a litter

 • a clean and dry bottom.

 Look at the mother, too – does she seem healthy and happy?
 Is she a healthy weight?
-Interacting with the puppies?
+Is she interacting with the puppies?
 Does she seem comfortable with people?
+It’s a good idea to observe these things from a distance to avoid causing her any anxiety.

 You could also ask again some of the things you checked before your visit, to confirm they’re correct.
 This includes: